 This discussion will focus on flare-ups of sciatic nerve symptoms and detail why they might occur and how they may be resolved.

 What is a Sciatica Flare-Up?

 Flare-ups describe a condition where sciatica symptoms become very acute and severe.
 This may occur after an actual or perceived injury or may come about idiopathically.
-Many patients with a chronic back and leg pain condition will endure countless flare-ups as part of their normal life.
+Many patients with a chronic back and leg pain condition will endure countless sciatica flare-ups as part of their normal life.
 This can cause huge amounts of anxiety and make planning for any future events very stressful.
 Ironically, it is this stress which often contributes to the flare-up to begin with, since the mindbody interactions are a known cause of many sciatica expressions.

 Flare-ups play havoc with the emotional state of the poor patient, not ever letting them rest easily, since the next agonizing attack may be just around the corner.

 Sudden traumatic injury can certainly cause a flare-up.
 However, in these cases, the patient knows the reason for their pain and generally heals in an indicated time span.

 Sleeping in a strange position is also commonly reported as a cause of otherwise idiopathic flare-ups.

 Exercise, especially in large doses for unconditioned weekend warriors, is another very common contributing factor.